 Core Web Vitals are a set of factors that Google uses to evaluate user experience on your pages.
 It considers the following:

-• Interaction to Next Pain checks how quickly your site responds to user interactions.
+- Interaction to Next Paint checks how quickly your site responds to user interactions.
 Ideally, this should be 200 milliseconds or less.

 Page speed is a critical ranking factor in your ecommerce SEO strategy, as it determines how quickly a page loads for users.
 Slow-loading pages can deter visitors, who are likely to leave the site and seek alternatives, leading to higher bounce rates and missed sales opportunities.